Professor of Aerodynamics

 Telephone: +44 1223 3 39721

-Professor Babinsky's research is concerned with fundamental and applied aerodynamics with application to aeronautics, road vehicles and energy production.
-Particular focus areas are shock-wave/boundary-layer interactions in transonic and supersonic flows, flapping wing aerodynamics and road vehicle aerodynamics.
-His research is predominantly experimental but includes theoretical and numerical studies, often in collaboration with other groups across the globe.
+Professor Babinsky researches fundamental and applied aerodynamics with application to aerospace, transport and energy production.
+Particular focus areas are transonic/supersonic flows, unsteady aerodynamics and road vehicles.
+His research is predominantly experimental but includes theoretical and numerical studies in collaboration with other groups across the globe.

-A key element of his research, spanning more than 20 years, is the study of shock-wave/boundary-layer interactions (SBLIs) and their control with application to wings and engine inlets.
+A key element of his research, spanning more than 30 years, is the study of shock-wave/boundary-layer interactions (SBLIs) and their control with application to wings and engine inlets.
 This includes shock control (e.g. shock control bumps) and boundary-layer control (e.g. micro-vortex generators for separation mitigation).
 He has co-edited, together with Prof. J. Harvey, the only textbook dedicated to SBLIs.
-A further focus of recent research has been the aerodynamics of low-Reynolds number flapping wings where fundamental experiments have helped identify the key mechanisms responsible for unsteady force production.
-More recently, work has started to improve the efficiency of long-haul road haulage vehicles.
-This is building on experience gathered over many years in the field of Formula 1 aerodynamics.
+A further focus of recent research has been the aerodynamics of flapping wings and wing/gust encounters where fundamental experiments have helped identify the key mechanisms responsible for unsteady force production.
+He has also helped to improve the efficiency of long-haul road haulage vehicles by making use of experience gathered over many years in the field of Formula 1 aerodynamics.